ansys/pydyna/doc/source/getting-started/index.rst

    unzip ansys-dyna-core-v0.3.1-wheelhouse-ubuntu-latest-3.8.zip wheelhouse
    pip install ansys-dyna-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.8, unzip thw wheelhouse archive to a ``wheelhouse`` directory and install PyDYNA using the preceding command.
+If you're on Windows with Python 3.8, unzip the wheelhouse archive to a ``wheelhouse`` directory and install PyDYNA using the preceding command.

 .. include:: ../../../docker/pre/README.rst